View Terry Pontnak's Obituary on https://www.oglecountynews.com/ and share memories

 POLO - Terry L. Pontnak passed away peacefully Tuesday, March 17, 2020 at Rock River Hospice and Home in Sterling.

-In lieu of flowers, Terry requests contributions be forwarded to Polo High School Band or St. Mark's Lutheran Church in Polo.
+In lieu of flowers, Terry requests contributions to be orwarded to Polo High School Band or St. Marks Lutheran Church in Polo.